 Donna calls the Doctor out again on the last time he faced a group of alien babies, which he murdered, and asks him if he's mellowed out a bit since then.
 The Doctor reluctantly confirms that Martha's been keeping him in check, but that things didn't work out with her as a companion regardless.
 "She fancied me", he elaborates smugly.
 Donna invites herself into his TARDIS, but the Doctor says that he's not looking for yet another companion who'll develop feelings for him and end up with a ruined life — Rose, Martha, Sarah Jane and Astrid note

 were all quite enough of that.
 Donna assures him that he's not going to get any from her ever

 , and unlike Martha, she means it.

 Before leaving, Donna gives a message to a strange woman.
-The woman turns around... to reveal none other than Rose Tyler, as the Doomsday theme plays.
+The woman turns around... to reveal none other than Rose Tyler, who mysteriously vanishes.

 - Bavarian Fire Drill: Both the Doctor and Donna, independently.

 Donna: [walks through the front door and shows an ID to the security guard] Donna Noble, Health and Safety.

 The Doctor: [sonics the emergency exit and shows his psychic paper to a passing official] John Smith, Health and Safety.